kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-41-expose-multiple-workloads.md

 #### **Kyma Dashboard**

 1. Go to **Discovery and Network > API Rules v2alpha1** and choose **Create**.
-2. Provide all the required configuration details.
+2. Provide the name of the APIRule CR.
+3. Add a Gateway.
-3. Define a service in the `Service` section.
+4. Define a service in the `Service` section.
-4. Add one rule wihout a service definition.
+5. Add one rule wihout a service definition.
-5. Add another rule with the name and port of the second service.
+6. Add another rule with the name and port of the second service.
-6. Choose **Create**.
+7. Choose **Create**.

 #### **kubectl**
+Replace the placeholders and run the following command:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: gateway.kyma-project.io/v2alpha1